cfjello/parlexa/README.md

 Here is what happens:

 1. Import XRegExp, the types and the package
-2. Import the LexerRules type as defined in Parlexa
-3. Import the ParserRules - this defines the grammer of what is being parsed
-4. Using XRegExp expressions, define the Lexer terminal tokens:
+2. Using XRegExp expressions, define the Lexer terminal tokens:
    1. IDENT matches an identifier that is defined as a named match group, the `(?<value>...)` notation, and matches a Posix string starting with a alfabetic character and continuing with alfanumeric characters.
    2. INT is a simple match of 0-9 digits
    3. STR is a simple string beginning and terminated by single or double quotes which are in turn both excluded from within the string.
-5. The rest is matching single characters like parentheses, brackets, commas, white space and the like.
+3. The rest is matching single characters like parentheses, brackets, commas, white space and the like.

 The LexerRules is a set of XRegExp matching patterns that will be called by the Parser when applicable within the ParserRules context.